hmis-tools/hmis-api-server/INSTALL.md

 4. Create the `dev.properties` file.

-   The database url, username, and password entered in this file must match those created in steps 1 and 2

     ```shell
         $> cp src/main/resources/dev.properties.example src/main/resources/dev.properties
     ```
+    Open the new file and enter the database username and password that you created in steps 1 and 2.
+You'll add more entries to this file once you have information for Google authentication (see "Set up OAuth authentication" below).

 Import sample data (or real data, if you have some):
 ---------------------------------------------------